 If a borrower has a lot of income relative to their own debt, lenders are much more willing to lend more money to them.
 Increased income allows for increased borrowing, which allows for increased spending.

 Since one person’s spending is another person’s income, everyone benefits!
 This leads to more spending, more borrowing, and more income!

 Stay Tuned for Part 2 on Cycles, Inflation & Deflation

 We hope you liked the first part of the video and illustrations.
-It’s obviously better just to watch the whole video through, and perhaps multiple times as well to grasp it fully.
-Again I think it’s great to stop and pause, and take notice of things you see in the news, or how this system relates to yourself in your own life.
-Part 2 is coming up soon!
+I hope you’ll take time to watch the whole video through, perhaps even multiple times as well to grasp it fully.
+Again, I think it’s great to stop and pause, and take notice of things you see in the news, or how this system relates to situations in your own life.